 - Compliment, compliment, compliment!

-Some examples of things you might want to say that she’d DEFINITELY love to hear:
+Some examples of birthday wishes to your wife that you might want to say that she’d DEFINITELY love to hear:

 - You amaze me in so many ways.

 - I appreciate you for all you do and give,